US Civics Guide and Education

 Justice is Blind

-This term means that laws do not change depending on a person or group - the law is blind to individuals.
-Justice is applied equally to everyone under the law.
+This term means that laws do not change depending on a particular person or group - Justice is applied equally to everyone under the law.

-A judge is not to create law, but to interpret the law (similar to a referee who wouldn't change a foul ball to a home run due to a personal preference toward the outcome.)
+A judge is not to create or change a law, but to interpret the law as written (similar to a referee who wouldn't change a foul ball to a home run due to a personal preference toward the outcome.)

 Adjudication - Generally, a judge hears/processes disputes misunderstandings or competing claims by parties - This includes: Which party has a right or duty, the details of their dispute, and what if any harm resulted in the situation at hand - and often the intent of the parties.